thenephilim13/macOS/README.md

 ### Update config.plist

-Make sure to update the `PlatformInfo/Generic` section in the supplied `config.plist` from this repo with your own generated serial etc following the Vanilla Guide.
+Make sure to update the `PlatformInfo/Generic` section in the supplied `config.plist` from this repo with your own generated serial etc following the Vanilla Guide, see [Platform Info section](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/config.plist/coffee-lake#coffee-lake)

 ### Using XCode to add/edit data fields in plist